 Genetic Contributions to Autism

-Autism has a strong genetic component, with research suggesting that inherited factors account for up to 83% of autism likelihood.
-Studies have identified numerous genes associated with autism, though the exact genetic mechanisms remain complex and varied across individuals.
+Autism has a strong genetic component.
+Research suggests that inherited factors account for up to 83% of autism likelihood.
+Studies have identified numerous genes associated with autism, though the exact mechanisms remain complex.

 Environmental Factors in Autism Development

-While genetics play a primary role, environmental influences may also contribute to autism rates.
-Researchers are exploring potential factors such as:
+While genetics play the primary role, environmental influences may also contribute.
+Researchers are exploring factors such as:

 • Parental age (older parents have a slightly higher likelihood of having autistic children)